-Depending on your employer and the region of New York in which you work, you can expect a starting salary range of $25,000 – $33,000, which may include benefits such as paid time off, medical and dental coverage, and a 401(k).
+Depending on your employer and the region of New York in which you work, you can expect a competitive starting salary, which may include benefits such as paid time off, medical and dental coverage, and a 401(k).

 Once you’re hired, employers will provide training classes (often with pay) to help you advance in your career.

 Due to the COVID-19 pandemic, requirements for PCA training and certification may be revised by government authorities.
 The information on these pages/this page reflects the current known requirements for training and certification at this time.